An Introduction to Forms

 Since a finite set of objects is just a finite diagram with no arrows, product diagrams are a special case of limit diagrams.
 The commutativity requirement is then vacuous.

 A category has all finite limits is called an FL-category.
-From the remark in the previous paragraph, an FP-category is automatically an FL-category; the diagrams in have nodes but no arrows.
+From the remark in the previous paragraph,

 An older name, which is deprecated, is left exact category.